twashing/bkeeping/README.md

 ```

 2) Start the bkeeping system with the following steps.
 - Setup your configuration.
 The simplest way is to copy the template configuration file to `resources/config.edn`.
 So this command should do it `cp resources/config.edn{.template,}`.
+Make sure the config contents reflect your files and DB URL.
 - Start a repl.
 The initial namespace should be `bkeeping.shell`.
 - Invoke the function `(start)`.